Dynamic thermalization on noisy quantum hardware

 Relaxation after a quench is one way thermal observables occur in a closed quantum system.
 The quench induces an interaction between the system's subparts and initiates the dynamics.
 As a result, the system equilibrates (\ref{equilibration}) and thermalizes (\ref{thermalization}) unless it possesses extra constraints that, e.g. result in integrability or lead to many-body localization \cite{Abanin2011coll}.

-In the present research, we demonstrate an alternative microscopic mechanism for the occurrence of stationary observables and the following thermalization in the course of post-quench dynamics.
-For an isolated system of several non-degenerate qubits, we consider a quench protocol that turns on an all-to-all interaction with coupling constants sampled from a complex Gaussian distribution with zero mean and finite variance.
+In the present research, we demonstrate a mechanism for the occurrence of thermal observables and fluctuations in the course of post-quench dynamics, not relying on the presence of a thermal bath that ensures thermalization if the system is rather small.
+For an isolated system of several qubits (either interacting or non-interacting), we consider a quench protocol that turns on an all-to-all interaction with coupling constants sampled from a complex Gaussian distribution with zero mean and finite variance.
 The protocol is repeated multiple times with different sets of couplings.
 We find the equilibrium value of an observable dynamically arising from averaging over the realizations of the quench protocol:

 The double brackets denote the quantum mechanical mean averaged over realizations, and $t_{\rm eq}$ is the time after which the observable becomes stationary.
 The observable equilibrates to the thermal value,